Nestor and Double Nestor --

 packages; two-deck games which have appeared in the literature are more

 likely to have stood the test of time).
-Nestor, however, does not
+For a long while, Nestor, however, did not

-appear to have been tried as a double-deck game.
+appear to have been tried as a double-deck game (not counting Mah Jong solitaires).
 I originally

 experimented with this using the game editor in Solitaire Antics